maestroque/maestroque.github.io/content/posts/gsoc-physiopy/index.md

 ### 3.1 Infrastructure

+Some of my first contributions to physiopy included infrastructure upgrades, notably pre-commit hook configurations for style checks and the configuration of the [`loguru`](https://loguru.readthedocs.io/en/stable/#readme) package as the primary logger in `peakdet`.

+The main benefit of `loguru` that was exploited is that other than the fully customizable stylized logs, the module can also catch exceptions and log them in the same manner, improving uniformity when used in a CLI for example.
+Furthermore, `loguru` can provide insightful diagnostics if exceptions happen, making the overall user experience better.
+A set of utility functions was implemented to wrap around the `loguru` logger, in order to make the developer use easier as well.

 ### 3.2 Optimizing peakdet/phys2denoise interoperability

 The `peakdet` and `phys2denoise` packages, have been both very critical packages of the physiopy suite, with their operation being frequently sequential in multiple fMRI denoising applications.